LeonSilva15/c-programming/19_sockets/README.md

-In collaboration with Emilio Gonzalez Gonzalez
+This sockets project was build in collaboration with Emilio Gonzalez Gonzalez